 4. Is the Intramuscular Stimulator, the device that automates the needling action FDA cleared?

 Dr. Lee’s husband, Young Lee L.Ac., worked with Dr. Anna Lee to optimize the design of the automated device.
 It was patented by Dr. Young Lee and has been reviewed by the US Food and Drug Administration and cleared for marketing to treat patients with chronic and acute pain.
 Our FDA regulatory consultants have told us that as far as they can tell, this device was the first and only device of this kind cleared by the FDA for treating tension-type headaches of myofascial origin.
 We are very proud of this accomplishment.

 5. How do I find out if A-IMS® will help me?

 Most patients come to our office as a result of persistent pain and/or sensory symptoms.
 The patient’s injury history and thorough musculoskeletal physical examination will be used to determine how A-IMS® can be most effectively used to alleviate the patient’s symptoms.

 Most of the patients are pre-medicated to receive A-IMS procedure comfortably.

-Most of the patients are pre-medicated to receive the A-IMS® treatment comforably.
+Most of the patients are pre-medicated to receive A-IMS® treatment comfortably.

-Immediately following the A-IMS® treatment patients receive application of hot packs to the treated areas.
+Immediately following the A-IMS® treatment patients receive an application of hot packs to the treated areas.
 This reduces post-treatment soreness.
-Finally, patients are given aqua physiotherapy in which they lie supine on a aqua bed receiving massage to the treated areas with heated hydraulic water jet.
-This also works to reduce post treatment soreness and promotes healing.
+Finally, patients are given an aqua physiotherapy in which they lie supine on a aqua bed receiving massage to the treated areas with the heated hydraulic water jet.
+This also works to reduce post-treatment soreness and promote healing.